Sprinkler System Basics for Portlanders

 Timers can be placed indoors (in your garage) or outdoors.
 Just be sure that if your timer is mounted outdoors that it is a true outdoor timer.
 It will be clearly labeled either way.

 Their are many reliable, easy to use models.
-Our preferred model is the Rainbird-ESP.
+Our preferred model is the Rainbird ESP-Me.
 This model is very easy to program, reliable, and gives you a lot of control over your system.
 With a simple upgrade you can even control this timer via an app.

 Each "zone" (area of your yard or sprinkler heads that waters at the same time) is controlled by a valve.
 The valve receives a signal from the timer, opens, and you have water!
 When the timer tells it to stop- it does.
 A quality valve properly installed can last decades.